antonypaulson/ACT-SATData_Analysis/README.md

-As a data analyst for the department of education of Hawaii, I am tasked with analyzing the national average performance on SAT & ACT tests
+1)As a data analyst for the department of education of Hawaii, I am tasked with analyzing the national average performance on SAT & ACT tests.

-Find factors influencing scores
+2)Find factors influencing scores

-Understand Hawaii's standing when it comes to these tests Suggest improvements through data analysis & external research
+3) Understand Hawaii's standing when it comes to these tests

+4) Suggest improvements through data analysis & external research

 ##Data Description: